andrew-sa/Feature-Selection-For-Time-Series/README.md

 # Feature-Selection-For-Time-Series

 ## Summary
-In this project we analized nine time series datsets.
+In this project we analized nine time series' datasets.
 We used:
-  - TSFresh library to extract features from the time series
+  - TSFresh library to extract features from the time series;
+  - MCFS, Feature Agglomeration and Correlation to select relevant feature and reduce the dimensionality of the dataset;
+  - K-means to valutate feature selection using unsupervisioned classification;
+  - Similarity Functional Dependency to discovere relaxed functional dependency.

+## How to run

+*Please note: feature extraction and datasets' splitting into train sets and test sets have been already made and the result has been saved into **Pickle** folder.*

+### Feature selection and k-means
+Run **main.py** specifing as arguments: the dataset's name and the number of feature to select.
+  - The value of kmeans' execution will be saved into **result.log** that it is contained into **Logs** folder.

+## Similarity Functional Dependency and k-means
+1. Run **similarity_functional_dependency.py**
+    - It discovers similarity functional dependency on the teen feature extracted using MCFS and Correlation, for every dataset.
+    - The discovered similarity functional dependency will be shown into **discovered_rfd.log** under **Logs** folder.